-Next, divide your company valuation by the total number of shares in your share scheme to receive a current market value of each individual share.
+Next, divide your company valuation by the total number of shares in your share scheme to receive the current market value of each individual share.
 You will need this in the next step.

 You can express this to the director as “you have been given the right to purchase 13,120 shares, with a current market value of £5 per share.”

-There is no initial tax liability for the director on the shares, but at the time of exercise they will be subject to income tax on any difference between the market value when granted and the exercise price.
-(And 10% Capital Gains Tax (CGT) on exit).
+There is no initial tax liability for the director on the shares, but at the time of exercise, they will be subject to income tax on any difference between the market value when granted and the exercise price (plus 10% Capital Gains Tax on exit).

 Formula 2: The Wealthfront Method

-You can view the entire Wealthfront equity plan here.
-The most relevant aspect at this moment will be the method they use to award equity to new employees, which is by doing calculations with the market rate for these individuals rather than salary.
+The most relevant aspect of the plan at this moment is the method they use to award equity to new employees.
+By doing calculations with the market rate for these individuals rather than salary.

-Simply put: if an employee is hired at £100,000 per year, but the salary for this role in a major city is £150,000 per year, Wealthfront will award the employee the difference between the two in the form of equity — in this case, £50,000 in shares.
+To put it simply, if an employee is hired at £100,000 per year, but the salary for this role in a major city is £150,000 per year, Wealthfront will award the employee the difference between the two in the form of equity.
+In this case, £50,000 in shares.